 Finally, women need to be aware of their considerable educational advantages in the labor market and their increasing purchasing power and vote with their feet by targeting companies that offer deep flexibility and where women hold half of all management and board seats.
 These are the companies women should be offering their talents to as employees and spending their consumer dollars on.
 And they should be loud about it.
 There are even apps like the BUY UP Index from Amy-Willard Cross to help.

 We need to do much more than educate girls

 To return to our original question – how do so many smart girls become such powerless women – it’s clear that we need to do so much more than educate girls if we expect to improve women’s lives.

-We need to disentangle and deactivate the interconnected obstacles that prevent girls from reaping the full rewards of their education – marriage, motherhood and masculine work norms – and offer our daughters paths through life where family fulfillment and the special joys of motherhood do not come at the price of economic success, power and influence.
+We need to disentangle and deactivate the interconnected obstacles – marriage, motherhood, and masculine work norms – that prevent girls from reaping the full rewards of their education, and offer our daughters paths through life where family fulfillment and the special joys of motherhood do not come at the price of economic success, power, and influence.

 The most potent force for the next wave of human development lies dormant – the 53% of the world’s women who are not in paid work and the many more who are underplaying their hands, locked out of positions of power and influence.